cornercorner

 NbPreferences.forModule(CoolPanel.class).put("namePreference", jTextField1.getText());

-4. Click OK.
-Look in the application's user directory, within the config folder.
-In the config folder, you should find a folder called Preferences, containing a properties file for your Options window.
+1. Click OK.
+Switch to the Files window (Ctrl-2).
+Expand the application’s build folder.
+Look in the application’s user directory, within the config folder.
+In the config folder, you should find a folder called Preferences , containing a properties file for your Options window.
 Open the folder and notice that the preference has been stored there:

 Loading Preferences